drlau/tfplanparse/README.md

-# tf-plan-parse
+# tfplanparse

-tf-plan-parse is a Go library that can be used to parse `terraform plan` outputs.
+tfplanparse is a Go library that can be used to parse `terraform plan` outputs.

 Still a WIP project.